rust-lang/book/src/ch04-01-anatomy-of-a-rust-program.md

 write some code that demonstrates how to begin a Rust program, how to bind a variable, and how to print text to the terminal.

-PROD: START BOX

-Keep in mind that the Rust language has a set of *keywords* that have been reserved for use by the language only.
-This means you cannot use these words as names of variables or functions, for example.
-Most of these have special meaning and we will be using them to do various things in our Rust programs; a few have no current functionality associated but have been reserved for functionality that might be in the Rust language in the future.
-You can find a list of the keywords in Appendix XX.

-PROD: END BOX

 ### A Simple Program that Binds a Variable

 Let’s start with a short example that binds a value to a variable and then uses